 What Gertrude Stein Taught Me About AI

-We often attribute consciousness or creative intent to AI.
-These models are not inherently wise; they generate responses based on the vast architecture of human conversation.
-Yet they can be funny, uncannily clever, and occasionally produce something that stops you cold.
+We often attribute consciousness, or an almost consciousness-like creative intent, to AI, but there is no wisdom in these models; they generate responses based on the vast architecture of human conversation.
+They can be funny, uncannily clever, and occasionally produce something that stops you cold.

 Our understanding of human cognition remains equally elusive.
 The brain utilizes a distributed memory system: the visual image of a shoe, its tactile texture, and the motor skill required to tie its laces are stored in distinct neurological regions.
 This leads to a central mystery in neuroscience: how does the brain integrate these fragments into a single coherent experience?